Independent and Revolutionary Mexican Newspapers

 An Open Access collection sponsored by the Center for Research Libraries

 The nineteenth and early twentieth centuries were a tumultuous time in Mexico’s history.
-Wars with Spain, France and the United States taxed the country’s resources and reshaped its territory, while economic depression, regional political movements and increased government repression led to the Mexican Revolution and subsequent regional and inter-regional uprisings.
-Political, economic and social uncertainty reigned supreme during this critical period as Mexico struggled to define itself and its relations with the world.
+Wars with Spain, France, and the United States taxed the country’s resources and reshaped its territory, while economic depression, regional political movements and increased government repression led to the Mexican Revolution and subsequent regional and inter-regional uprisings.
+Political, economic, and social uncertainty reigned supreme during this critical period as Mexico struggled to define itself and its relations with the world.

 The Independent and Revolutionary Mexican Newspapers collection traces the evolution of Mexico during this pivotal period.
-Comprising nearly 1,000 titles from Mexico’s pre-independence, independence and revolutionary periods (1807-1929), the newspapers in this collection provide rare documentation of the dramatic events of this era and include coverage of Mexican partisan politics, yellow press, political and social satire, as well as local, regional, national and international news.
-While holdings of many of the newspapers in this collection are available only in very short runs, the titles are often unique and, in many cases, represent the only existing record of a newspaper’s short-lived publication.
+Comprising nearly 1,000 titles from Mexico’s pre-independence, independence, and revolutionary periods (1807-1929), the newspapers in this collection provide rare documentation of the dramatic events of this era and include coverage of Mexican partisan politics, yellow press, political and social satire, as well as local, regional, national, and international news.
+While holdings of many of the newspapers in this collection are available only in very short runs, the titles are often unique and in many cases represent the only existing record of a newspaper’s short-lived publication.

-The Independent and Revolutionary Mexican Newspapers collection is part of East View’s Global Press Archive® (GPA) program.
 Open Access to this collection is made possible through the generous support of the Center for Research Libraries and its member institutions.

 Open Access